swarna04/aepsdk-optimize-android/README.md

-# Adobe Experience Platform Optimize Mobile SDK (Beta)
+# Adobe Experience Platform Optimize Mobile SDK

-## Beta version acknowledgment

-By using the AEPOptimize SDK (“Beta”), you hereby acknowledge that the Beta is provided “as is” without warranty of any kind.
-Adobe shall have no obligation to maintain, correct, update, change, modify or otherwise support the Beta.
-You are advised to use caution and not to rely in any way on the correct functioning or performance of such Beta and/or accompanying materials.

 ## About this project
-The AEP Mobile Optimize SDK Extension provides APIs to enable real-time personalization workflows in Adobe Experience Platform SDKs using the Edge decisioning services.
-It depends on the Mobile Core and requires Edge Extension to send personalization query Events to the Experience Edge network.
+The AEP Optimize mobile SDK Extension provides APIs to enable real-time personalization workflows in the Adobe Experience Platform SDKs using Adobe Target or Adobe Journey Optimizer Offer Decisioning.
+It depends on the Mobile Core and requires Edge Extension to send personalization query events to the Experience Edge network.

 ## Installation
 Integrate the Optimize extension into your app by including the following lines in your gradle file's `dependencies`: